ruslo/CGold/docs/first-step/native-build-tool/unix-makefiles.rst

   :align: center

 Try to execute ``make`` (or any other commands for development like GCC, git, clang, etc.).
-Popup dialog window will appear:
+The following popup dialog window will appear:

 .. image:: osx-screens/dev-tools/03-developers-tools-pop-up.png
   :align: center

-Click ``Install`` wait until it finished with successful message:
+Click ``Install``.
+Wait until it has finished with the success message:

 .. image:: osx-screens/dev-tools/04-installed.png
   :align: center